teamfam2014/webdev/projects/rmdb/exercises/exercise_06.md

 ## Challenges

+### Allow poster to be previewed when adding/editing movie

+Most UIs will provide a preview of the image URL you provide when you're filling out a form.
+For example, in Gmail when you add an image via URL it'll give you a preview [like this](https://i.imgur.com/iV7Joya.png).

+Let's add some similar functionality for adding/editing the poster of a movie.
+Add a [Preview] button next to the poster URL input.
+When the button is clicked, load the current URL from the input into an `img` tag next to the form.

 ### Require delete to be confirmed

 Product says that users are now complaining about accidentally deleting legitimate movies.
 Let's make the Delete button something that has to be confirmed.